cedadev/item-generator/docs/source/index.rst

 repository to manage versions and additions from multiple sources.
 You could then clone or download this repository and reference it using the ``item_descriptions.root_directory``.
 These pipeline files are in the form of `item description files <https://cedadev.github.io/asset-scanner/item_descriptions.html>`_.
-These YAML files specify the :ref:`processors <processors>` to use to extract your desired facets.
+These YAML files specify the :ref:`processors <processors/processors:processors>` to use to extract your desired facets.

 .. note::
    The item-generator outputs two things: